-- IFRS16 (Leases) only where an authority decides to adopt early in 2022/23 - Amendments resulting from Annual Improvements to IFRS1 (First Time Adoption), IAS37 (Onerous Contracts) and IFRS16 (Leases)
+- IFRS16 (Leases) only where an authority decides to adopt early in 2022/23. - IAS 37 (Onerous Contracts) has been updated to specify that the costs of fulfilling a contract comprise the costs that relate directly to the contract. - Amendments resulting from Annual Improvements to IFRS1 (First Time Adoption), IFRS 9 (Financial Instruments)